krevindev/LearnTrack/README.md

 ## Status
 [!]
 This project is under development
-[-] Working on the login page and authentication
+[-] Currently working on the registration and authentication feature